nicholaschinjie/tmdbMovieAPI/README.md

 # tmdbMovieAPI :computer: :tada:
-Mini Java project that stores and retrieves image details from The Movie DB's API.
+Functional Java project that stores and retrieves image details from The Movie DB's API.
 Developed as part of a coding assignment.

 ## Contact Info
 Nicholas Chin Jie (nicholaschin20@gmail.com)